laurenth-personal/lightmap-switching-tool/readme.md

 ### LATEST UPDATE :

-- Updated to 2017.4
+- Remove lightmap switcher script and use on screen Buttons to demonstrate the lighting switch in the project.
 - The path to the lighting scenes is no longer hardcoded
 - The UI of the level lightmap data is slightly nicer (not a big change)
 - Add note about scenes needing to be in the build settings scene list
-- update readme accordingly

 ### Contributions :
 - Thanks to [Kretin1](https://github.com/Kretin1) for his effort on shadowmask support.